Asian Cucumber Salad

 (Scroll down for complete recipe with nutritional information.)

 - Here’s the cucumber with the seeds scooped out.
-If you have fresh cucumbers I’d leave some strips of green peel showing, but cucumbers from the store should be peeled completely.
+If you have fresh garden cucumbers I’d leave some strips of green peel showing, but cucumbers from the store should be peeled completely.

 - I used four medium-sized cucumbers, which gave me a nice pile of sliced cucumbers.